benjaminpope/benjaminpope/README.md

 ## about me

 I'm from Sydney, and did my undergrad at the University of Sydney.
 I completed my doctorate in 2017 at Oxford, and from 2017-20 was a NASA Sagan Fellow at the NYU Center for Cosmology and Particle Physics and Center for Data Science.
+From 2021-2024 I was an ARC DECRA Fellow and a Lecturer, then Senior Lecturer, at the University of Queensland in Brisbane.

 <!--
 **benjaminpope/benjaminpope** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.